inductiva/inductiva/docs-sources/api-functions/cli/storage.md

 ### `list (ls)` [\[flags\]](#flags-for-list)
 List all files and folders in your remote storage.

 This subcommand displays the contents of your remote storage at a given `path`.
-If no path is provided, it lists the contents of the **root directory (`/`)**.
+If **no path is provided**, it lists the contents of the **root directory (`/`)**.
 You can customize the number of results, the sort field, and the sorting order.

 ```sh
 inductiva storage list